 Fed Reduces Rates

-Meanwhile, Sanan Angubolkul, president of the Thai Chamber of Commerce, announced that board members of the chamber will soon meet with the governor of the central bank and the minister of finance to explore the best ways to deal with these urgent economic issues.
+Meanwhile, Sanan Angubolkul, president of the Thai Chamber of Commerce, announced that the chamber’s board members will soon meet with the governor of the central bank and the minister of finance to explore the best ways to address these urgent economic issues.

 He told Thai PBS that a perfect exchange rate would be 34 baht to the US dollar.

-With reference to the 400-baht minimum wage, Sanan stated that the majority of companies are against a uniform salary for all employees, stating that it need to be modified based on the state of the economy in each province.
+Regarding the minimum wage, Sanan stated that the majority are against a uniform salary for all employees, stating that it needs to be modified based on the state of the economy in each province.

-The Monetary Policy Board should lower interest rates to a suitable level, according to Thanawat Pholvichai, rector of the University of Thai Chamber of Commerce.
-This is because the US Federal Reserve recently reduced its policy rate by 0.50%, from between 5.25% and 5.50% to 4.75% and 5.00%, marking the first rate reduction in several months.
+According to Thanawat Pholvichai, rector of the University of Thai Chamber of Commerce, the Monetary Policy Board should lower interest rates to a suitable level.
+The US Federal Reserve recently reduced its policy rate by 0.50%, from 5.25% and 5.50% to 4.75% and 5.00%, marking the first rate reduction in several months.

-Additionally, he calculated that, assuming that the country’s flooding will abate over the next 15 days, the recent and ongoing floods will result in damage of around 21.5 billion baht, or 0.12% of GDP.
+Additionally, he calculated that assuming the country’s flooding will abate over the next 15 days, the recent and ongoing floods will damage around 21.5 billion baht or 0.12% of GDP.

 Trending News: